unoplatform/Uno.Wasm.Bootstrap/doc/features-deep-linking.md

 Deep-linking enables the path part of the URI to indicate a location that should be navigated to.

 > [!TIP]
-> This feature is colloquially referred to as _routes_ in the web development world.
+> This feature is colloquially referred to as _routing_ in the web development world.

 ## Use in Uno Platform applications